Join us in Building a Civilization of Love

 roughly 1 in 4

-This year, FemCatholic contacted all 176 dioceses in the United States.
+In 2022, FemCatholic contacted all 176 dioceses in the United States.
 We were only able to confirm that 31 offer fully paid maternity or family leave policies.

 Inspired by the writings of Pope St. John Paul II, we aim to start a conversation on family leave with the Catholic Church at large.
 We're also writing a petition to the US Bishops asking them to lead the way in progressing family policies in their dioceses.